maxep/NanoKit/README.md

 ## License

-PicoKit is available under the Apache v2.0 license.
+NanoKit is available under the Apache v2.0 license.
 See the [LICENSE](LICENSE) file for more info.